 oh antic God is split by Clifton into three stanzas.
 The first measures 7 lines, the second is a one stanza line, with the final stanza being 6 lines.
 There is no rhyme scheme in the poem.
 Yet, by having the second stanza stand alone from the rest of the poem, it is emphasized by Clifton.
 She uses this structure to change the tone of the poem, switching from happy nostalgia to a tragic realization on the inability to truly remember her mother.
 The central stanza, grammatically divided from the rest of the poem, acts as the bridge between these moods.

-oh antic God Analysis
+Analysis of oh antic God

 oh antic God

 summoning me in for bed.